shaunsmith/functionslab/8-Functions-Clients-SDK.md

    Exception in thread "main" com.oracle.bmc.model.BmcException: (401, Unknown, false) Unexpected Content-Type: application/json;charset=utf-8 instead of application/json.
 Response body: {"code":"NotAuthenticated","message":"Not authenticated"} (opc-request-id: 3FD3E66DF81F4BB490A6424530/01D5427GTX1BT1D68ZJ0003Z9E/01D5427GTX1BT1D68ZJ0003Z9F)

+## Wrapping Up

+In this lab you've got a taste of what it's like to use the OCI SDK for Functions to invoke a function.
+The OCI SDK provides support for the entire Functions API so you can both invoke and manage functions and applications.
+Please refer to the SDK docs for more details.

 NEXT: [*Functions CICD*](9-Functions-CICD.md), UP: [*Labs*](1-Labs.md), HOME:
 [*INDEX*](README.md)